seanlerner/jekyll-template/README.md

 If you use this template, you may want to start by:

-- modifying CNAME to be your url
-- modify title in config.yml
+- modifying the title in config.yml